 Much still remained to be done.
 I delivered my public lecture, though it didn’t feel very public: only about 30 people showed up to hear me talk about the turmoil in the American undergraduate curriculum.
 And then--another trip that I had thought would never take place--I went to Tibet.

-There are currently two ways to reach Lhasa from Kathmandu: by China Southwest Airlines (70 minutes) or by road (3 or 4 days for the 600 miles).
+There were two ways to reach Lhasa from Kathmandu: by China Southwest Airlines (70 minutes) or by road (3 or 4 days for the 600 miles).
 We chose to fly in and drive back.

-In another sense there is only one way to make the trip: with an organized group.
-Individual travel is no longer permit- ted, except through China.
+In another sense there was only one way to make the trip: with an organized group.
+Individual travel was no longer permitted, except through China.
 (Note: according to the Chinese, who control things, Tibet is a part of China; but few Tibetans would agree.)
 The tours are expensive, with the travel agencies and Chinese government probably doing very well by them.
 The first agency we tried wanted $1375 for 10 nights, but we found one, Arniko, that proposed $850 for 9.
 There were four of us--Gunhild, Amanda, Juliet and I--all teaching in Kathmandu and thus prepared for the uncomfortable and the unexpected.
 And a good thing too.

 Even with travel agents and airplanes, going to Tibet in some way resembles embarking on a trek.
 You should be in good health and ready for discomfort and surprises.
 Our flight left virtually on time Tuesday morning, however, and we were soon granted a good view of cloud-flanked Everest to the west.
 We received the standard red food box: chocolate, a boiled egg, crackers, a bag of taffy, nuts and a can of congee.
 I opened the latter but left it on the plane after one startling sip--it tastes like sweetened distillate of seaweed.
 I have, however, retained the Chinese lingzhi pollen extract, which “has actions of preventing senility, Prolonging life, improving health & brightening eyes, nootropic etc.” We were well over cloudy Tibet when we heard the quiet announcement, first in Chinese (I guess), then in English--foul weather precluded a landing in Lhasa.
 35 minutes later we were back in Kathmandu.